fsprojects/fsharp-ai-tools/README.md

 See "src" and "tests" directory.
 Some examples under "examples".

-# FM: Prototype of "F# for AI Models"  (WIP, currently executing using TensorFlow.FSharp)
+# FM: Prototype using F# for AI Models

-The contains:

-1. FM: An F# DSL for writing numeric models.
+FM: An F# DSL for writing numeric models.
 Models written in FM can be passed to optimization and training algorithms utilising automatic differentiation without any change to modelling code, and can be executed on GPUs and TPUs using TensorFlow.

-2. Experimental tooling for interactive tensor shape-checking, inference, tooltips and other nice things.
+There is also experimental tooling for interactive tensor shape-checking, inference, tooltips and other nice things.

 This is a POC that it is possible to configure F# to be suitable for authoring AI models.
 We execute them as real, full-speed TensorFlow graphs, achieving cohabitation and win-win with the TF ecosystem.
 Live trajectory execution tooling can give added correctness guarantess interactively.

-# FM: F# for AI Models
+FM currently executes using TensorFlow.FSharp, which is why it's in this repo.

 The aim of FM is to support the authoring of numeric functions and AI models - including neural networks - in F# code.
 For example: